caprover/caprover-website/docs/backup-and-restore.md

 This process is very similar to fresh installation of CapRover, except a few differences.
 Follow the steps for Prerequisites from [Get Started](get-started.md), and make sure you have Docker installed on a server.

-*DO NOT* run the installation command `mkdir /captain && docker run -p 80:80 -p 443:443.....`.
+*DO NOT* run the installation command `docker run -p 80:80 -p 443:443.....`.
 Instead do the following steps:

 _(replace 123.123.123.123 with your server IP in instructions below)_